IBMTechSales/klp-workshop-labs/1161-RuntimeModernization/README.md

      <br/>

-8. Upload the results of the data collection **/home/ibmuser/openshift-workshop-was/labs/Openshift/RuntimeModernization/resources/datacollection.zip/datacollection.zip** file to IBM Cloud Transformation Advisor.
+8. Upload the data collection file below, to IBM Cloud Transformation Advisor.

+        /home/ibmuser/openshift-workshop-was/labs/Openshift/RuntimeModernization/resources/datacollection.zip

     ![TA upload collection screen](extras/images/ta-upload-datacollection-dialog.png)

      <br/>

 9. When the upload is complete, you will see a list of applications analyzed from the source environment.
 At the top of the page, you can see the **source environment** and the **target environment** settings.

     ![TA recommendations screen for the data collection](extras/images/analysis5.png)